 Like my job and my van and my writing - About how I miss "Little Man" and wish that he was still here.
 About the conflict that I feel because I want to be part of this teeny tiny village properly.
 But that a lot of the time I'm reluctant to leave the sanctuary of my van because I'm actually scared to go out and meet people.

 About the fact that Christmas is coming but that Nathan has fallen out with me and is now no longer coming to spend it with me.
-Meaning that I will probably be by myself.
+Meaning that I will probably spend it by myself - again.

 And that the Christmas lights here will be turned on soon, but that I'm afraid to tag along and join in the fun, even though I really, really should, because four solid months of hiding away like a recluse since I moved here really isn't healthy or good for me at all.

 I talk about how I get lonely at times and worry that I am going to spend the rest of my life as a lonely old singleton.
 Which is a very real possibility....mainly because I'm too scared to go out and meet people.

 And I tell him finally that I have trust issues.
 And that I'm suspicious of agendas.
 Which is making any attempt to socialise impossible - Because the majority of people I spent any length of time with before I moved here, were hardcore addicts and criminals and therefore generally not the best of role models.

 And that I don't know what to do about it all or how to feel "nornal" again...